Itvisors/mendix-contextMenu/README.md

 ## ContextMenu
-Widget used to add a context menu / show extra information for mendix content
+Widget used to add a context menu / show extra information for mendix content, e.g. on right-click

 ## Features
 - Show extra information / context menu on right click